 Odometer Readings Required!
 We will use the reading from your smog check if you had a test completed.
 If not, have your current mileage ready.
-Motorcycles and mopeds are exempt.
+Motorcycles, mopeds and recreational vehicles are exempt.
 The Nevada DMV is required to collect mileage data to help legislators plan for future road construction.
 It's the law!

-Assembly Bill 483 (AB 483), passed in the 2019 Nevada Legislature, directs the DMV to gather an odometer reading at the time of any original vehicle registration, registration renewal or vehicle sale.
+Two legislative bills, 2019 Assembly Bill 483 and 2021 Senate Bill 371, direct the DMV to gather an odometer reading at the time of any original vehicle registration, registration renewal or vehicle sale.

 Data from odometer readings become part of your vehicle history and are used to compile reports of total miles driven for the Legislature.
 There are no fees, taxes or fines associated with this program.
 The pilot project runs through December 31, 2026.

 If your vehicle requires an emission test an odometer reading will be collected at that time.
 If you register or renew using DMV online services or at a DMV office, you will be asked for your odometer reading.